darrenc9828/My_Netflix_data_analysis/README.md

 4. Utilize best practices.
 I created a virtual environment for my project.
 Instructions on how to set a virtual environment are listed below.

-## You will need to use your terminal to creat a virtual environment and be sure you have Python 3 or higher installed on your machine.
+## You will need to use your terminal to create a virtual environment and be sure you have Python 3 or higher installed on your machine.
     Creation of virtual environments is done by executing the command venv:

     python3 -m venv /path/to/new/virtual/environment